 What do I serve with black eyed peas?

 If I make the dish above it is pretty much a full meal and usually don’t feel as though I need a side dish.
-With the addition of the tomatoes and kale it adds the vegetables I might otherwise serve alongside it.
+If you want to amp it up, you can make slow cooker Hoppin John instead.

 Here are a few suggestions if you feel you need something a bit more though:

 - Pull apart bread is semi homemade and always a winner.

 - This is our best beer bread recipe to follow.